Import an API version

 2. Delete the JSON nodes for accounts that you do not want to modify.

-3. Update the values of the value keys for the accounts that you want to modify.
+3. Update the values of the value keys for the accounts that needs modification.
 Replace any encrypted values (such as the password) with the original plain text value.
 This is required, even if you are not changing the value itself, because these values are encrypted again during import.

 Note: